skovy/skovy.dev/content/blog/measuring-frontend-performance-in-modern-browsers/index.md

 help answer this question:

 - [Long Running Task](https://developer.mozilla.org/en-US/docs/Web/API/Long_Tasks_API):
-  _a long running task is anything task that takes longer than 50 milliseconds to complete_
+  _a long running task is any task that takes longer than 50 milliseconds to complete_
 - [First Input Delay](https://developer.mozilla.org/en-US/docs/Glossary/First_input_delay):
   _the time it takes from the user interacting (eg: clicking a button) to when the browser responds_

-The Long Running Tasks are used to calculate the Time to Interactive, but they can also be measured on their own.
-Anytime there is a Long Running Tasks it could potentially impact the user's experience.
-The threshold is 50 milliseconds because anything above 100 milliseconds will not feel immediate to a user.
+The Long Running Tasks are also used to calculate the Time to Interactive, but they can also be measured on their own.
+Anytime there is a Long Running Task it could potentially impact the user's experience.
+The threshold is 50 milliseconds because anything above 100 milliseconds may feel delayed to a user.

 ![Chrome Devtools Long Running Tasks](./images/chrome-devtools-long-running-task.png)